KosBeg/ctf-writeups/OtterCTF_2018/CallMeRick/readme.md

 Rick created this twisted program that will only work if you enter the right two numbers.

-Remember to return from function and use nops to fill in any gaps.
+Remember to return from the function and use nops to fill in any gaps.

-EDIT: There were multiple of possible answers so I changed the flag format.
+EDIT: There were multiple possible answers so I changed the flag format.

-flag{uppercase hex values of the 5 bytes nessecery to win the flag}
+flag{uppercase hex values of the 5 bytes necessary to win the flag}

 [CallMeRick.exe](CallMeRick.exe)

 ## Write-up

-We have c++ 32bit windows binary builded in debug mode, load it in disassembler.
+We have c++ 32bit windows binary built in debug mode, load it in the disassembler.

-In `main` function we have prety easy code:
+In `main` function we have a pretty easy code [(short write-up how to get so clear code)](https://github.com/KosBeg/ctf-writeups/issues/1#issuecomment-446560726) and [(fast way to locate the main function when it isn't recognized by IDA)](https://github.com/KosBeg/ctf-writeups/issues/1#issuecomment-446636801):
 ```C
 int main()
 {